neural-lab/ASF-BP/README.md

 # ASF-BP

 The repo contains the code associated with the SNN training method ASF-BP.
-The code has been tested with Pytorch 1.1.0 abd Python 3.7.4.
+The code has been tested with Pytorch 1.1.0 and Python 3.7.4.

 ## Testing and Training
 To train a new model from scratch, the basic syntax is like: ```python vgg7.py```